 Unsigned Agreements

 Perhaps you verbally agreed to a settlement offer but have not yet signed the official paperwork.
 While verbal agreements can be considered valid in certain situations, they are much harder to enforce than written contracts.
-If you find yourself in this gray area and have second thoughts about the settlement, consult with an attorney right away.
+If you find yourself in this gray area and have second thoughts about the settlement, consult an attorney immediately.
 They can determine whether the verbal agreement is binding and whether there is still room for negotiation.

 Unfulfilled Settlement Terms

 A settlement agreement is a two-way street.
 If the insurance company agrees to pay you a certain amount by a specific date, they must follow through on that promise.
 If they fail to hold up their end of the bargain, you may have grounds to reopen your claim.
-For example, if the insurer agreed to pay you within 30 days, but that deadline has passed with no sign of the money, you can take legal action to enforce the settlement terms.
+For example, if the insurer agreed to pay you within 30 days, but that deadline has passed without sign of the money, you can take legal action to enforce the settlement terms.

 Additional Liable Parties

 In some cases, multiple parties may share fault for a single crash.
 If you have settled with one party but later discover that another party also bears responsibility, you may be able to file a separate claim against them.
-This possibility remains valid even if you’ve signed a release with the first party.
+This possibility remains valid even after signing a release with the first party.
 For example, if you settled with the at-fault driver but later learned that a defective car part contributed to the accident, you may also have the right to file a claim against the manufacturer.

 Bad Faith Insurance Practices